preeticancode/astro-with-me/README.md

 ### **Content**
 All content was written by myself and fewtext for the Home page was taken google article.

-Form contents and footer code used on main page taken from Love Running Project.

 The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

 Accessibility checker - [WAVE - Web accessibility evaluation tool](https://wave.webaim.org/)

-The golden gradient colour scheme - [brandgradients.com](http://www.brandgradients.com/gold-gradient).
+The Confetti is taken from [JSDelivr](https://www.jsdelivr.com/)

+The animated cursor is taken from [Free Cursors](https://totallyfreecursors.com/)

 ### **Media**
-The photos used on the home and sign up page are from our group hiking trip and some are mine.
+The photos used on the background is from [Freepik](https://www.freepik.com/).

 The some images used for the gallery page were taken from open source site (pixabay).